-This one is a bit of a no-brainer because in many cases they occur on-site at the client's retail location or the event.
+This one is a bit of a no-brainer because they occur on-site at the client's retail location or the event in many cases.

-Drive Research is a customer experience (CX) firm in Syracuse, NY.
+Still unsure if you should blind test your next market research study?
+Our experts can help.
+Drive Research is a national customer experience firm.
 Our customer experience services include online surveys, transactional surveys, and email surveys to customers of your organization.

 In a digital age, your customers interact with your brand 24-7-365, so your market research needs to reflect this giving your customer ample opportunity to provide feedback quickly and in-the-moment.

 - Message us on our website